cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   const double = num => num * 2 // See how cute and simple this is?
   ```

-  You can return or print something with a function, but you absolutely don't have to.
+  You can return or print something with a function, but you don't have to.
 If you return nothing from it, it will simply return `undefined`.

   Defining a function will not run that piece of code, it is merely a description.
 To execute that code, you need to **invoke** or **call** that function.